Selden Gallery 2012 “Art of African American Artists” curated by Maizelle

 2018 Billboard Artist

-Clayton was selected Artist of the Year by Veer Magazine in 2020
+Clayton was selected as Artist of the Year by Veer Magazine in 2020

 “My artwork is about our abilities to create our own stories.
 Layering and juxtaposition are central to my treatment of appropriated vintage photos, wall papers, and texts.
 I’m drawn to the narratives of the people in the photos because their captured experiences parallel my own.
 I create “blended” narratives developed from various contexts that shape and shift identity.
 The repetition of Adinkra symbols, fragments of wall paper, flowers and text create a density reflective of circumstances.